-- Finally, assuming that stronger hurricanes lead to stronger ocean mixing, and this to stronger MOC.
-Stronger MOC means warmer poles (Emanuel, 2002). - Consequences on EPTD of enhanced tropical ocean mixing
+- Connection to ocean mixing and equable climate: Finally, assuming that stronger hurricanes lead to stronger ocean mixing, and this to stronger MOC.
+Stronger MOC means warmer poles (Emanuel, 2002). - Unfortunately, consequences on SST and on EPTD of enhanced tropical ocean mixing in an idealized coupled model seem small (Figs. 4, 11, 12 of Korty et al., 2008).